Chylothorax

 Chylothorax is a pleural effusion caused by the leakage of lymphatic fluid into the pleural space from a ruptured thoracic duct or obstruction of the lymphatic vessels.

-Causes: Malignancy (most commonly lymphoma or metastases of other cancers); injury, including surgery to the thoracic duct (particularly of the esophagus), chest trauma, sometimes catheterization of the superior vena cava; lymphangioleiomyomatosis; obstruction of a vena cava; amyloidosis; tuberculosis.
+Causes: Malignancy (most commonly lymphoma or metastases of other cancers); injury, including surgery in the thoracic duct (particularly of the esophagus), chest trauma, sometimes catheterization of the superior vena cava; lymphangioleiomyomatosis; obstruction of a vena cava; amyloidosis; tuberculosis.

 DiagnosisTop